statiqdev/Website/input/framework/documents/accessing-metadata.md

 ---
 Every [document](xref:documents-and-metadata) acts like a dictionary and implements `IReadOnlyDictionary<string, object>` for easy access.
 Metadata key/value pairs can be accessed through this interface.

+# Settings Cascade

+[Settings cascade to documents](xref:settings#cascade-to-documents) unless the document has a metadata value that overwrites them.
+This behavior can be overridden with the `WithoutSettings()` method.
+You can [read more about the settings cascade on the settings page](xref:settings#cascade-to-documents);

 # Type Conversion

 All metadata is represented internally as raw objects.
 This allows you to store not just strings, but more complex data as well.
 However, when you access metadata you probably don’t want to think about how it’s stored or what the original type was.
 For example, YAML doesn’t really distinguish between numbers and strings when it reads data, it’s only when getting a value that you care.
 To make metadata as easy to work with as possible, Statiq Framework includes a very powerful type conversion capability that lets you convert nearly any metadata value to any other compatible type.
 For example, when you call `IMetadata.Get<TValue>(string key)` it doesn’t matter what the underlying type of the metadata is because the type converter will convert it to the requested `TValue` type if at all possible.